duyp/mvvm-template/README.md

 I used [official Github Rest API][4] to develop a Github Application on Android with a lot of features like github webpage.

 This project focuses on android application architecture, so, to faster my work, I used some resources and helper classes of [Fasthub][5] open source project, but the architecture is definitely different (he used MVP design pattern and SQLite database).
-Thanks [k0shk0sh][6] so much for his amazing app!
+Thank [k0shk0sh][6] so much for his amazing app!

 Sample app: